Cisco Meraki Login Instructions

 Following are the instructions to connect to your Cisco Meraki router's interface for configuration and diagnotstics.

-Make sure that you are connected to your Cisco Meraki router, either by ethernet cable of over
+1. Make sure you are connected to your Cisco Meraki router

 How to configure your Cisco Meraki router